The POLARIX trial demonstrates POLIVY-R-CHP’s superiority over R-CHOP, now supported by extended follow-up data1,2,*

 “What we want to do is try and cure them with front-line therapy, and we know that the stakes become a lot higher once they do relapse.”

-†EFS defined as the time from randomisation to the earliest occurrence of disease progression/relapse, death due to any cause, initiation of any non-protocol specified anti-lymphoma treatment, or biopsy-confirmed residual disease after treatment completion.
+†EFS defined as the time from randomization to the earliest occurrence of disease progression/relapse, death due to any cause, initiation of any non-protocol specified anti-lymphoma treatment, or biopsy-confirmed residual disease after treatment completion.1

 ‡Events of progression or relapse were assessed by the investigator.
-Other events are subsequent therapy for lymphoma or biopsy-confirmed residual disease after treatment.
+Other events are subsequent therapy for lymphoma or biopsy-confirmed residual disease after treatment.1

 References: